-Scrutineers are entrusted with the checking of vehicles.
+Scrutineers, who shall have attended a MSA seminar and passed an examination unless specific approval to the contrary has been granted by MSA, are entrusted with the checking of vehicles.
 In general, this checking is divided into visual safety checking of vehicles and checking of compliance with the groups and regulations.
 These checks are conducted in conjunction with the MSA appointed technical consultant/s, where such are appointed.
 In addition, the scrutineers are required to examine the protective clothing and helmets of drivers/riders.
 They shall:

-- make these checks before the meeting or event when requested to do so by MSA or the organisers and during or after the meeting when requested by the Clerk of the Course or the Stewards of the Meeting; - ii) where appropriate, compile a checklist relating to items such as the parc fermé; - iii) use only checking instruments of a type acceptable to MSA; - iv) ensure that all necessary equipment and checking instruments approved by MSA are present and in proper working order and, where required, the official scale, test weights and a current assize certificate are available; - v) not communicate any official information except to the Clerk of the Course or to the Stewards of the Meeting; - vi) report to the Clerk of the Course any vehicle they consider dangerous in construction or unsafe or ineligible to compete; - vii) prepare and have the Chief Scrutineer sign their reports and forward them to the body which requested the reports.
+- make these checks before the meeting or event when requested to do so by MSA or the organisers and during or after the meeting when requested by the Clerk of the Course or the Stewards of the Meeting; - ii) where appropriate, compile a checklist relating to items such as the parc fermé; - iii) use only checking instruments of a type acceptable to MSA; - iv) ensure that all necessary equipment and checking instruments approved by MSA are present and in proper working order and, where required, the official scale, test weights and a current assize certificate are available: - v) not communicate any official information except to the Clerk of the Course or to the Stewards of the Meeting; - vi) report to the Clerk of the Course any vehicle they consider dangerous in construction or unsafe or ineligible to compete; - vii) prepare and have the Chief Scrutineer sign their reports and forward them to the body which requested the reports.